gatewayd-io/docs/pages/getting-started/03-running-gatewayd.md

 ```

 **🗒️ Note**
-If you want to see the details of what is happening behind the scenes, open the `gatewayd.io` and set the default logger's level to `debug` or `trace`.
+If you want to see the details of what is happening behind the scenes, open the `gatewayd.yaml` and set the log level of the default logger to `debug` or `trace`.

 Run the following command to start GatewayD: